-Then also what’s uniquely Buddhist is bodhichitta, the aim for enlightenment as being where the mind becomes omniscient so that you can actually see and understand all the karmic causes of why somebody has the problems they have now, going back through beginningless time, and all the consequences of anything that you will teach this person.
-And the effect that it would have not only on this person in all future lifetimes, but on every person that this person meets and interacts with that’s influenced by what you teach this person.
-That’s what omniscience is all about, so that you could teach the perfect precise thing to help this person reach enlightenment, and you could see this with every being of the universe, every insect of the universe, and be aimed to help them all.
-You can see it all at once.
-The bodhichitta aim to achieve that – that’s uniquely Buddhist – and to see that it’s all possible on the basis of Buddha-nature, which means really understanding the nature of the mind.
-That’s uniquely Buddhist; uniquely Mahayana.
-This person is going to talk to his friends based on what he learned and that interaction, that’s going to have an influence on all of them.
-I mean, it’s huge – the consequences of teaching anybody anything.
-That’s why you need to overcome the second set of obscurations that limit the mind from seeing all of this.
+Then, also what’s uniquely Buddhist is bodhichitta, the aim for enlightenment as defined in Buddhism.
+With enlightenment, the mind becomes omniscient so that we can actually see and understand all the karmic causes of why somebody has the problems they have now, going back through beginningless time, and all the consequences of anything that we will teach this person.
+Also, the effect what we teach will have not only on this person in all future lifetimes, but on every person that this person meets and interacts with – all of that will be influenced by what we teach this person.
+That’s what omniscience is all about, so that we can teach the perfect precise method to help each person reach enlightenment.
+We are able to do this with every being of the universe, every insect of the universe, and with bodhichitta we are aimed at achieving the state in which we are fully able to help them all.
+The bodhichitta aim to achieve that – that’s uniquely Buddhist – and to see that it’s all possible on the basis of Buddha-nature, which means really understanding the nature of the mind, that’s uniquely Buddhist, uniquely Mahayana.
+Even all the tantra teachings on chakras and the channels and the various exercises regarding them are not exclusively Buddhist either.
+We have that also in Hindu tantra.

 Because of this, His Holiness always emphasizes, whatever practice we do, make sure we do it as a Buddhist practice – with bodhichitta and some understanding of the four noble truths and especially voidness – otherwise, what we’re doing is not particularly Buddhist.
 Just being a nice person, being kind to everybody, it’s not specifically Buddhist, is it?